ContractsCounsel Logo

 3. Never Assume Anything

 When you sign a contract, it's important to remember that it is binding.
 If a clause is misinterpreted or left out, that's on you.
-If there are any ambiguities in the contract, they will be interpreted against you when disputes arise.
+If there are any ambiguities in the contract, they may be interpreted against you when disputes arise, especially if you were responsible for drafting the contract.

 4. Negotiate the Contract